Our Camp Properties

 Camping & Outdoor Program

 We provide amazing opportunities for girls to develop and grow a love for the great outdoors.
 Our mission: Leave no girl inside!
 Camping is a vital part of the Girl Scout experience, often providing girls with their first opportunity to ride a horse, swim, or complete a challenge/ropes course.

 Girl Scouts Louisiana East owns and operates three camps.
 There is our 600-acre Camp Whispering Pines (CWP) located in Independence, our 400-acre Camp Marydale located 45 miles north of Baton Rouge near the rolling hills of St. Francisville, and Camp Covington, a 23-acre camp purchased in 1927.
 Each site is unique in its own way and offers unlimited program opportunities for outdoor activities.

-Troop & Service Unit Overnight Camping
+Troop & Community Overnight Camping

 Reservation requests may also be made for picnics, hiking, outdoor skill building, boating, nature study, troop meetings, etc. Troops/groups wishing to use a council facility during the day for a Girl Scout program should follow camp reservation procedures and use the Camp Reservation Request form.

 These sites provide great opportunities for outdoor programs after school, during vacations, and on weekends.

 Do you enjoy canoeing, archery, or horseback riding?
 The council

 sponsors several special outdoor programs throughout the year.
 We even

 offer special weekends geared just for families.
 Individual